nathanielburman/cult-cat-girls/TheWayOfTheCat.md

 ## I - Cat's Eyes are only the most beautiful of all eyes
 ### Of all the eyes, a cat's eyes displays the universe in the most beautiful of ways.
 This window opens all the way up, becasue a cat's eyes are the best opened up, up , up , up, up, up, up if you need more ups you can say up more or go down, down, down, as you need to recalibrate your emotional sensors.

+Cat's eyes and kittens eyes are glossy and wet. they shine with sparkles and candy drops. candy flows from their lips.
+Sometimes their lips are red like blood the blood of their kittens enemy.

+Kittens eyes are egirls eyes.
+They are the same usually.
+However cat girls can and will modify their eye type and they are a modified version of an egirl called a cat girl egirl.
+They originate their eyes from egirls and egirls orginate thier eyes from previous cat girls of many privious generations ago. buthdfhadfhjk;ghjk The cat girls from eons ago are channeling through the egirls subculture cult.

+The eyes of a kitten or cat can do actual damage to your heart.
+Applying real force to it and 10 ap to your health.
+The eyes of a kitten are beautiful like galaxies. of candy.
+The eyes of the kittens are like universes all coliding and boom.

 ## II - Kitten Wrangling
 ### Always wrangle the kittens in an orderly fashion and with form.
 Kittne s must think its total chaos.